Imaginary11/ImaginaryTool/README.md

 # ImaginaryTool
-java utils make code easy
+some java utils that make coding easy